go-kratos/go-kratos.dev/src/content/docs/blades/agent-patterns/01-sequential-agents.md

 	SubAgents   []blades.Agent
 }
 ```
-The way to build a Chain Agent is as follows:
+The way to build a Sequential Agent is as follows:
 ```go
 sequentialAgent := flow.NewSequentialAgent(
     flow.SequentialConfig{